NOTE: Analysis is mixed in with the relation of

 And then Lynch/Frost throw in the WTF?
 As in, Steven says, "I know exactly what you did!"

 What Becky did nor did not do makes no difference in that violence is never acceptable.
 But suddenly things are not so simple.
 What did Becky do?
 We don't have an answer.
-For all we know, it could have been anything.
-Someone abusive will be happy to assault you for having not crossed a t.
+For all we know, it could have been really damn bad.
+That prospect acknowledged, someone abusive will be happy to assault you for having not crossed a t.
 But Lynch/Frost don't tell us what she might have done.

 Which may be the point Lynch/Frost are making here.
 It doesn't matter what she has done.
 Violence is not an option.
 Even when you're stresses to the breaking point, violence is not an option.